Medical expert of the article

 Prevention of bone marrow cancer

-- chicken meat (proteins, selenium, vitamins of group B);
+- chicken (proteins, selenium, B vitamins);

 - walnuts (iron, cobalt, copper, iodine, zinc, manganese and polyunsaturated fatty acids);